What Is an Independent Insurance Agent? (And Why It Matters for Your Wallet)

 The answer is: yes, it matters.
 A lot.

-Let me explain the difference, why independent agents exist, and why working with one (like us at TAP Insurance Texas) can save you thousands of dollars over time.
+Let me explain the difference, why independent agents exist, and why working with one (like us at TAP Insurance Agency) can save you thousands of dollars over time.

 Captive Agents vs. Independent Agents — What's the Difference?